vijaymeena1588/vijaymeena1588/README.md

 <h1 align="center">Hello World 👋, I'm Vijay Kumar Meena</h1>
-<h3 align="center">I integrate core engineering fundamentals with AI-driven problem solving to develop sustainable, automated, and EV-focused solutions.
-Open to opportunities in Machine Learning, Data Science, Electric Vehicles, IoT, Power Systems, and Embedded Systems, I aspire to contribute to innovative projects at the intersection of AI and electrical engineering. ⚡🤖</h3>
+<h3 align="center">A passionate Electrical and AI Engineer from India, committed to pioneering innovations that accelerate the transition towards a fully automated, sustainable, and intelligently connected world.⚡🤖</h3>

-- 🔭 I’m currently working on **Smart AI Waste Bin – Official AI Project under DSW, VIT Vellore Designing a fully automatic smart bin that detects, classifies, and stores different types of waste using AI, sensors, and embedded systems for sustainable waste management.**
+- 🔭 I integrate core engineering fundamentals with AI-driven problem solving to develop sustainable, automated, and EV-focused solutions.
+Open to opportunities in Machine Learning, Data Science, Electric Vehicles, IoT, Power Systems, and Embedded Systems, I aspire to contribute to innovative projects at the intersection of AI and electrical engineering.

 <h3 align="left">Connect with me:</h3>
 <p align="left">